Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-profile.md

 * For all proteins:
   * Initial concentration in every compartment (which is calculated based on the reference concentration, relative expression values and localization settings as described above) is hidden as per default.
 To show and **to edit** it (if required), the *Show initial concentration* checkbox must be activated:

+  {% hint style="warning" %}
+  Most initial concentration values can only be computed in the context of an individual.
+If you enter a specific value, it will be used in all individual using this expression profile and will effectively replace the formula described previously.
+  {% endhint %}

 ![Show/Edit (effective) initial concentration](../assets/images/part-3/ShowInitialConcentration.png)